Cornelius Pass Road: History

+Cornelius Pass Road was originally built by Thomas R. Cornelius in the 19th century.
+The road was straightened and reduced in elevation in 1916.
+In 1928, the road was reconstructed and had its elevation reduced further in a joint project between Multnomah and Washington counties.
+The next year, a petition started by the Linnton Community Club resulted in an extension of the road to US 30 to connect with the then-new St. Johns Bridge.

+In 1948, 1951, and 1956, mudslides caused by rainy weather resulted in multiple obstructions of the road and temporary one-way traffic being put into effect.
+In 1976, another obstruction caused by winter weather blocked the road near its interchange with US 30.

-The road was built by Thomas R. Cornelius in the 19th century.
-The interchange with the Sunset Highway (US 26) was rebuilt and widened in 1989, and the road widened to five lanes from the freeway to Cornell Road the following year.
-In 1996, the road was extended southward when 216th and 219th avenues were renamed and became the southern section of the road, terminating at Tualatin Valley Highway.
-At that time, the intersection with Baseline Road was re-aligned, but most of the extension was simply a renaming of 216th Avenue.
-The intersection with US 26 was altered in 2005 with new on- and off-ramps extending from Cornelius Pass to the east, where a railroad overpass had previously been located.
+The interchange with the Sunset Highway (US 26) was rebuilt and widened in 1989, and the road was widened to five lanes from the freeway to Cornell Road the following year.
+In 1996, the road was finally extended southward when 216th and 219th Avenues were renamed and became the southern section of the road, terminating at Tualatin Valley Highway, discussions for which started as early as 1969.
+At that time, the intersection with Baseline Road was re-aligned.
+Also in 1996, Intel opened its Ronler Acres plant on land near Cornelius Pass Road; Intel has since funded road improvements in the area, including a road connecting Cornelius Pass Road to the Ronler Acres campus.

+The intersection with US 26 was altered in 2005 with new on- and off-ramps extending from Cornelius Pass to the east, where a railroad overpass had previously been located; Intel contributed funding for this project.
 In 2008, the entire Multnomah County section was changed to a no-passing zone on the winding road over the Tualatin Mountains.

 A one-mile section from Lois to Wilkins streets closed for eight months in 2010 in order to widen the road in that area to five lanes as well as add bike lanes and sidewalks.
 The $12 million project included a new 182 ft bridge over Beaverton Creek.
-The county hoped to widen the remaining portion of the road to five lanes between Walbridge/Aloclek and Wilkins.
+Washington County hoped to widen the remaining portion of the road to five lanes between Walbridge/Aloclek and Wilkins.
 Announced in 2011, the expected cost was $10.1 million and would include a new bridge over Rock Creek.
 Construction closed the section for six months, with the new bridge opening on December 31, 2012; at that time, the remaining widening was expected to continue until the middle of 2013.